apollo-server-integrations/apollo-server-integration-google-cloud-functions/example/README.md

 ### I got an error `Provided code is not a loadable module` when trying to run the `start` command:

-You'll get this error when there is no bundled output on the `/dist` directory.
+You'll get this error when there is no bundled output in the `/dist` directory.
 Make sure to run the `build` command before running the `start` command.

 ### I got an error `Function <function-name> is not defined in the provided module...` when trying to run/deploy my function: